- Things to Know

 Ulcerative colitis is closely related to another condition of inflammation of the intestines called Crohn's disease.
 Together, they are frequently referred to as inflammatory bowel disease (IBD).
-Ulcerative colitis and Crohn's diseases are chronic conditions that can last years to decades.
+Ulcerative colitis and Crohn's diseases are chronic conditions.
+Crohn's disease can affect any portion of the gastrointestinal tract, including all layers of the bowel wall.
+It may not be limited to the GI tract (affecting the liver, skin, eyes, and joints).
+UC only affects the lining of the colon (large bowel).
 Men and women are affected equally.
-They most commonly begin during adolescence and early adulthood, but they also can begin during childhood and later in life.
+The most commonly begin during adolescence and early adulthood, but they also can begin during childhood and later in life.

-It is found worldwide, but is most common in the United States, England, and northern Europe.
+UC found worldwide but is most common in the United States, England, and northern Europe.
 It is especially common in people of Jewish descent.
 Ulcerative colitis is rarely seen in Eastern Europe, Asia, and South America, and is rare in the black population.
 For unknown reasons, an increased frequency of this condition has been observed recently in developing nations.

 First degree relatives of people with ulcerative colitis have an increased lifetime risk of developing the disease, but the overall risk remains small.

 What are the signs and symptoms of ulcerative colitis?